Welcome to our guide for Anguilla Carnival!

 There are nine judges who determine the "Road March Champion."
 They take into consideration everything from the crowd reaction to vocal clarity.
 The winning band walks away with a whopping $8000, which is announced the last day of Carnival.

-Once the Road March reaches Sandy Ground, the fun goes on.
+Once the Road March reaches Sandy Ground around 11am, the fun goes on.

 Down on Sandy Ground and for the remainder of the day and night, there is plenty of people, music, food, beverages, and dancing to last you until next year!